 Introverted Feeling is so private that on the outside INFPs may look somewhat unemotional.
-Because they don’t readily share their feelings, yet are deeply affected by them, they may appear calm on the surface while inside they may have an intense emotional response to what is happening.
+Because they don’t readily share their feelings, yet are deeply affected by them, they may appear calm on the surface while inside they are having an intense emotional response to what is happening.

 The intense emotions of the INFP become more apparent when they are emotionally affected or hurt.
-They tend to cry easily, and this is somewhat of a curse to them.
+They often report that they cry easily, but hate it.
 They usually dislike showing their emotions because they are so private.
 They feel exposed and will often try to get away to a place where they can shed their tears without feeling the prying eyes of others upon them.